yonasuriv/DataSonda/README.md

 - Features can be selectively enabled or disabled based on user needs.

 ## Installation
-To install Sonda SysNet, simply clone the repository and run the setup script:
+To install Data Sonda, simply clone the repository and run the setup script:

 ```bash
 git clone https://github.com/yonasuriv/sondasysnet && cd sondasysnet && ./MAKEFILE -i